-As more and more individuals across the UK suffer with mental health issues, chronic pain disorders and behavioural illnesses, the use of addictive prescription medication is also rising.
+As more and more individuals across the UK suffer from mental health issues, chronic pain disorders and behavioural illnesses, the use of addictive prescription medication is also rising.
 For many individuals, prescription medication is used as their coping mechanism.
-Opioid painkillers, antidepressants and sleeping tablets are there lifeline.
+Opioid painkillers, antidepressants and sleeping tablets are their lifelines.

 Yet, through this rise, where on average 1 in 4 people require medication, the degree of drug abuse and dependencies are climbing.
 This is highly concerning, known to cumulate into further mental health issues, fuelling one another.